laidav/ng-mix/README.md

 Angular schematic library for generating typescript mixins designed for Angular Components.

-Typescript mixins are used to implement a composition pattern to share common logic across Angular components.
+Typescript mixins are then used to implement a composition pattern to share common logic across Angular components.

 ## Table of Contents <a name="table-of-contents"></a>
 1. [Installation](#installation)